 Non householder appeals will be dealt with in one of three ways:

 - Written Representations - all evidence and decision making is done in writing.
 Most people opt for written representations as this usually means a quicker decision.

 - Informal Hearing - once all written evidence has been submitted, a discussion of the issues will be held in front of an Inspector but without the formality and legal trappings of a full Public Inquiry.

-- Public Inquiry - once all written evidence has been submitted, an Inspector will hear evidence from the appellant, the District Council and any other interested parties and there is a chance to cross-examine witnesses.
+- Public Inquiry - once all written evidence has been submitted, an Inspector will hear evidence from the appellant, the Council and any other interested parties and there is a chance to cross-examine witnesses.
 Public Inquiries are usually held in more complex cases where the proposed development has wider implications.
 The proceedings are similar in some ways to a court of law as each side is normally represented by a solicitor or barrister.

 In general, the appeal process can take some time, so it may be preferable to submit a revised scheme to the Council.
 You may wish to make use of our pre-application advice service prior to submitting a revised scheme.

 The Enforcement appeals process is designed for anyone who has been served with an Enforcement Notice.
 There are specific grounds that you can appeal on and an Enforcement Notice appeal must be received by the Planning Inspectorate before the "Effective date" given on the Notice.
 The appeal procedure will either be Written Representations, Informal Hearing or Public Inquiry as set out above.
 More information and advice on the Enforcement appeal process can be found on the Planning Inspectorate